crossplane/docs/content/knowledge-base/guides/troubleshoot.md

         ----    ------                  ----                     ----                                 -------
         Normal  InstallPackageRevision  9m49s (x237 over 4d17h)  packages/provider.pkg.crossplane.io  Successfully installed package revision
     ```
-    In the output above we see that this provider is healthy.
-To get more information about this provider, we can dig deeper.
-The `Current Revision` field let us know of our next object to look at.
+    In the output above you see that this provider is healthy.
+To get more information about this provider, you can dig deeper.
+The `Current Revision` field let you know of your next object to look at.

-2. When you create a provider object, Crossplane will create a `ProviderRevision` object based on the contents of the OCI image.
-In this example, we are specifying the OCI image to be `crossplane/provider-aws:v0.29.0`.
-This image contains a YAML file which defines many Kubernetes objects such as Deployment, ServiceAccount, and CRDs.
+2. When you create a provider object, Crossplane creates a `ProviderRevision` object based on the contents of the OCI image.
+In this example, you're specifying the OCI image to be `crossplane/provider-aws:v0.29.0`.
+This image contains a YAML file which defines Kubernetes objects such as Deployment, ServiceAccount, and CRDs.
 The `ProviderRevision` object creates resources necessary for a provider to function based on the contents of the YAML file.
-To inspect what is deployed as part of the provider package, we inspect the ProviderRevision object.
-The `Current Revision` field above indicates which ProviderRevision object is currently used for this provider.
+To inspect what's deployed as part of the provider package, you inspect the ProviderRevision object.
+The `Current Revision` field above indicates which ProviderRevision object this provider uses.

     ```bash
     kubectl get providerrevision provider-aws-a2e16ca2fc1a